-Recovering insured losses isn't the only reason to establish proper inventory records.
-Inventory records are useful in planning.
-They can indicate when to reorder merchandise and can help you know what's selling and what's not.
-Your records can also alert you to missing items and errors in entry, and they help deter internal theft.
+Inventory records can indicate when to reorder merchandise and can help you know what's selling and what's not.
+Your records can also alert you to missing items and errors in entry, and help deter internal theft.

 This guide provides information for all segments of the jewelry industry.
-Because each jewelry operation differs in size, method of operation, and type of finished products, it's difficult to recommend one inventory system that will work for every firm.

-Work with your accountant to create an inventory record keeping system that works for your business.
-Computer-based inventory systems are affordable and easy to use.
+Because each jewelry operation differs in size, method of operation, and type of finished products, it's a good idea to work with your accountant to create an inventory record keeping system that works for your business.